 Quadrant Chambers is the go-to set in the wet-shipping field.

 “Wet Shipping” covers a broad range of casualty generated cases which call for specialist maritime barristers.
 Some of these claims may arise under a charterparty or bill of lading, but the principal litigation issues are nevertheless “wet shipping”, involving the handling of ships or their technical operational management.

 Quadrant’s wet shipping team has unrivalled experience and expertise.
-The last three admiralty judges were all former heads of chambers and three of the current panel of Lloyds Open Form salvage arbitrators are members of chambers.
+The last three admiralty judges were all former heads of chambers and two of the current panel of Lloyds Open Form salvage arbitrators are members of chambers.